OpenLMIS-Malawi/mw-skip-period-tool/config/tool/README.md

         facilities:
             - string
             - string
+        programs:
+            - string
+            - string
 ```
 The following list explains all settings in the *parameters* section:
 * start/end date - set from/to what period periods should be skipped.
 By default the start date is set to today date minus 5 years and with first day of month.
 The end date is set to today date with last day of month.
 The format for dates is the following: YYYY-MM-DD
 * creator - when a requisition is created we need to set who create/skipped.
 This field should contain a username.
 * timeZone - set time zone for dates
 * facilities - set for what facilities periods should be skipped.
+* programs - set for what programs periods should be skipped.

 #### configuration section
 ```